-We ran experiments on five real-world datasets and compared the four testing strategies against the baseline C4.5.
+We conduct experiments on five real-world datasets and compare the four test strategies against the baseline C4.5.
 In C4.5, we use the information gain to build a decision tree (without pruning).
 Missing values are ignored in training examples as done in C4.5.
-Then the tree is used to predict the testing examples.
-The testing process is similar to our first testing strategy (Optimal Sequential Test).
-That is, when the testing example is classified by the tree, and if an attribute value is unknown, a test is done with a cost.
-The testing example then goes down further according to the value obtained, until it reaches the leaf, where a prediction is made.
+Then the tree is used to predict the test examples with a process similar to our first test strategy (Optimal Sequential Test).
+That is, when the test example is classified by the tree, and if an attribute value is unknown, a test is done at a cost.
+The test example then goes down further according to the value obtained, until it reaches the leaf, where a prediction is made.